I tried building an LLM usage-based switching environment with NVIDIA LLM Router (Basics Edition)

 Routing (tol=0.20, mixed) $0.0000 100%

-With the default pool in Chapter 7, both tol=0.05 and tol=0.10 plateaued around 78%, but with the mixed pool, tol=0.10 stretched to 87.2%.
-The replaced Kimi K2.7 Code and GLM 5.2 began handling medium-volume queries, and calls that had been concentrated on gpt-5.2 / gpt-5.4 flowed to the more cost-effective emerging models.
-At tol=0.20, almost everything consolidates onto the local Nemotron, bringing cloud-side costs literally to $0.
+With the default pool in Chapter 7, both tol=0.05 and tol=0.10 plateaued around 78%.
+After switching to the mixed pool, tol=0.10 extended to 87.2%.
+Kimi K2.7 Code and GLM 5.2 took over medium-weight queries, shifting the calls that had concentrated on gpt-5.2 / gpt-5.4 toward cheaper emerging models.
+At tol=0.20, nearly everything consolidates onto local Nemotron and cloud-side cost becomes literally $0.

-Latency is also a concern, so I measured 3 runs each for a lightweight chitchat query and a heavy philosophy query (each median reported):
+Latency is another concern, so I measured 2 questions—a light chitchat and a heavy philosophy question—3 times each (median values):

 philosophy (heavy) 6.08 sec 30.02 sec

-On the lightweight side, they're nearly equivalent — actually slightly faster for local.
-But on the heavy side, the tables turn: Nemotron takes 5× longer.
-This is because while Opus returned roughly 138 tokens concisely for the prompt Discuss the Chinese Room argument in 100 words., Nemotron returned a 1,600–2,100 token long-form response.
-The difference in "whether instruction-following respects the 100-word constraint" directly translates into perceived latency — something worth keeping in mind when designing the pool.
+On the light side the results are nearly equivalent—local is actually slightly faster.
+But for the heavy side it flips, with Nemotron taking 5× longer.
+This is because while Opus returned around 138 tokens concisely for Discuss the Chinese Room argument in 100 words., Nemotron returned a long response of 1,600–2,100 tokens.
+The gap in "following the 100-word instruction constraint" translates directly into perceived latency—something worth keeping in mind when designing pools.

 How to Audit Routing Decisions

-When considering enterprise adoption, you'll inevitably be asked about routing decision auditability.
-Whether you can trace "which query was routed to which model and why" through logs matters greatly for compliance and post-incident analysis.
+When evaluating enterprise adoption, the question that always comes up is auditability of routing decisions.
+Whether you can trace "which question was routed to which model, and why" in logs is critical for compliance and post-incident analysis.

-The RoutingResult returned by v3 includes not just the selected model, but also the confidence for the entire pool, cost estimates, and latency — all of it.
-Streaming this directly to an observability platform lets you retroactively detect incidents like "Opus was being called even for simple questions."
+The RoutingResult v3 returns includes not just the selected model, but the full pool's confidences, cost estimates, and latency.
+Streaming this directly into an observability platform lets you detect incidents like "Opus was being called even for light questions" after the fact.

-Compared to OpenRouter Auto: since Auto's NotDiamond decision logic is a black box, "why was that model selected" cannot be reproduced after the fact. v3 can record P(correct) for all 9 models, so if your enterprise requirements include "obligation to preserve routing decision rationale," that's your motivation to choose v3 here.
-Quietly useful.
+Comparing to OpenRouter Auto: since Auto's NotDiamond decision rationale is a black box, "why was that model selected" cannot be reproduced after the fact. v3 can record P(correct) for all 9 models, so if enterprise requirements include an obligation to preserve routing decision rationale, that's a compelling reason to choose v3.
+Quietly very useful.

-Going one step further, viewing logs over time reveals indicators that inform when to retrain: routing drift — "the selected_model distribution for the same question group has shifted over time" — and cost drift — "the cost ratio per pool model has deviated from the initial estimate."
-These operational considerations will be discussed in the follow-up Part 2.
+Going one step further, viewing logs over time reveals indicators for deciding when to retrain—routing drift, where the selected_model distribution for the same question set shifts over time, and cost drift, where the cost ratio per pool model diverges from initial projections.
+The operational aspects around this are something I plan to address in Part 2.

 Calling from an App as an OpenAI-Compatible Endpoint

-So far we've looked at the routing service behavior and auditing, but let me briefly touch on how to connect when actually calling from an app or agent.
+So far we've looked at the behavior of the routing service and auditing, but let me briefly touch on how to connect when actually calling from an app or agent.

 The /v1/chat/completions exposed by v3's model-router serve is OpenAI-compatible.
-It accepts the messages array as-is and returns responses in OpenAI style with { id, choices, model, usage }.
-For the model in the request, you simply specify the policy name written in the pool config (for the default checkpoint it's default, or whatever name you gave your custom mixed pool), and internally MLP runs and forwards to the actual model.
+It receives the messages array as-is and returns a response in OpenAI style with { id, choices, model, usage }.
+For the model in the request, you simply specify the policy name written in the pool config (for the default checkpoint it's default, or whatever name you gave to a custom mixed pool you built), and internally MLP runs and forwards to the actual model.

 curl -X POST http://<DGX_SPARK_IP>:8202/v1/chat/completions \